Medinet Habu: Procession of Princes

 On both sides of the doorway on the west wall of the temple portico there are long processions of royal sons.
 This reflects an earlier similar relief of Rameses II at Luxor showing a procession of princes at the fest of Opet.
 The 1st three sons are dressed in flowing robes while the rest are more simply dressed.
 Originally the figures had no inscriptions, with only deeply cut cartouches of Rameses III between them.
 A shorter procession of royal daughters, unidentified, are on the south wall.

 At a later date names and titles were inscribed for ten of the sons.
-When the new inscriptions were added and their implications are have been long debated.
+When the new inscriptions were added, and their implications, have been long debated.
 It is generally assumed they were added by either Ramesses IV, Ramesses V and/or Ramesses VI but this is uncertain.
 At a later date the fourth figure was further modified by Ramesses VIII after his own ascension for reasons that are uncertain.
 Different identities have been applied to some of the figures including Khaemwaset, Meryatum II, Montuherkhopshef, Meryamun, Pareherwenemef, and Amun-her-khepeshef.